Explore Promptwatch, track 10 prompts for free

 AI content detection refers to technologies designed to determine whether text, images, or other content was generated by artificial intelligence rather than authored by humans.
 These systems analyze writing patterns, statistical anomalies, linguistic markers, and stylistic signals to estimate the probability of AI involvement.

 In 2026, detection has become both more sophisticated and more challenged.
-Models like GPT-5.4 and Claude Sonnet 4.6 produce increasingly human-like text that is harder to distinguish from human writing.
+Models like current GPT models and current Claude Sonnet models produce increasingly human-like text that is harder to distinguish from human writing.
 Detection tools—including GPTZero, Originality.ai, and Turnitin's AI detector—have improved their accuracy but still produce false positives (flagging human text as AI) and false negatives (missing AI-generated content), especially when content has been edited or refined.

 Google's position remains that AI-generated content is not inherently penalized; what matters is whether content is helpful, original, and created for users.
 However, content that demonstrates genuine expertise, personal experience, and original insights—signals difficult for AI to replicate authentically—tends to perform better in both search rankings and AI citations.